7ched7/trakd/README.md

 <summary>stop</summary>

 - **`$ trakd stop`**
-Normal stop (fails if processes are tracked)
+Stop the server (fails if processes are tracked)

 - **`$ trakd stop -f`**
 Force stop (terminates all tracking and shuts down)